rushabh31/rushabh31-old.github.io/README.md

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details

-## For the Future
-If you can help us with these.
-Please don't hesitate to open an [pull request](https://github.com/rushabh31/rushabh31.github.io/pulls).

-- Move to Gatsby

-- Add Podcast Section and Video Section

-- Add tests to automate review.

-- Setup Travis workflow.

 ## References